eBuccaneer/node-request-parser/README.md

-This key means, you want a property from `request.body` that is named `id`, you want it to be sanitized using your specified sanitizer function and you say it is optional, so no error is returned if the property is missing given.
+This key means, you want a property from `request.body` that is named `id`, you want it to be sanitized using your specified sanitizer function and you say it is optional, so no error is returned if the property is missing.

 So keys can be as follows:
 * Starting with one of the following characters: